lagom/lagom/docs/manual/java/guide/production/ConductRSbt.md

 ## Packaging your services

 Packaging your Lagom services so that you can deliver them to ConductR is straightforward.
-To do this then use the `bundle:dist` command from within the activator console:
+To do this then use the `bundle:dist` command from within the sbt console:

 ```console
 > bundle:dist